chaosmail/tfjs-onnx/README.md

 <script src="https://unpkg.com/tfjs-onnx"></script>
 ```

-Then, loading model is a simple as referencing the path to the `model.onnx` file.
+Then, loading a model is as simple as referencing the path to the `model.onnx` file.

 Here is an example of loading SqueezeNet: